guynir/fennec/index.md

 The above code has the following 4 core elements:

 1. Fetch the source template we want to generate contents-from later on.
-	Take a special look at the location of the block itself - it is placed within a general-purpose `script` element, outside the scope of the `body`.
-Though it is not mandatory and not everyone uses to idiom, most tutorials and some major open-source projects reviewed uses this convention.
+Take a special look at the location of the block itself - it is placed within a `script` element, outside the scope of the `body`.
+It is a convention recommended by a large group of community tutorials, however, we do not recommend it as a convention (we recommend it for special cases only).

 2. Compile the template.
-This is not a mandatory phase; some use it others don't.
+This is not a mandatory phase; some use it, others don't.

 3. When required, the template is translated into an actual text with a given context (in our context, we have a single attributed name `theName` which accepts a string holding a person's name).

 4. We insert the HTML generated at the previous phase into a `div` designated in the body section.

 Now, let's look at the same example using _Fennec_: